enriquedevs/DE-101-Practices/Practices/session_17_ADF_Load/README.md

 ### **Copy from datalake to snowflake**

+* Make sure you have in your snowflake database the following table:

+      CREATE TABLE products_adf (
+          id int,
+          name varchar(500),
+          description varchar(500),
+          price varchar(50),
+          stock varchar(50)
+      )

 * Create a new pipeline, set a propper name
 * Drag a new **Copy data** activity
 * Go to Source in the activity configurations and create a new source dataset
 * Search for **Azure Blob Storage**, then select **DelimitedText**
 * Select a name for your dataset, could be "snowflake_data_csv_ds" (you can also rename datasets later)
 * Select the **Linked service** for Blob Storage created in the past session, similar to "blobdata101_ls"
-* Browse for the file called "data.csv" in the "data" folder
+* Browse for the file called "products_2015.csv" in the "data" folder
 * Check the box for **First row as header**
 * On **Import schema** you can import from connection/store or select none (later you can import the schema)
 * Click **OK**